-Living with a seizure disorder can be physically challenging and can take an emotional toll on many of the nearly 3 million American adults, teens and children living with epilepsy and seizure disorders.
-This can lead to feelings of depression, isolation and loneliness for the person living with the condition, as well as stress, worry and anxiety for family members and caregivers.
-Research has proven that the companionship of trained assistance animals helps individuals with seizure disorders feel more relaxed, positive and better able to manage their condition.
+Living with a seizure disorder can be physically challenging and can take an emotional toll on many of the more than 3.4 million adults, teens and children living with epilepsy in the United States.
+These challenges can lead to feelings of depression, isolation and loneliness for the person living with the condition, as well as stress, worry and anxiety for family members and caregivers.
+Trained assistance animals can help individuals with seizure disorders feel more relaxed, positive and better able to manage their condition.

 Service dogs, which include seizure assistance dogs for people with epilepsy and seizure disorders, are rigorously trained to perform tasks for people with various needs.
 Seizure assistance dogs are typically trained for 12 to18 months to help with physical challenges and to respond to a seizure in someone who has epilepsy.

 “Living with a seizure disorder can be physically challenging and emotionally isolating for both the person living with the condition and their caregivers” said Nathan Fountain MD, professor of neurology and director of the F.E.
 Dreifuss Comprehensive Epilepsy Program at the University of Virginia School of Medicine and chair of the Epilepsy Foundation's Professional Advisory Board.

 Assistance dogs provide functional assistance to help people gain back independence and are trained to bark or alert when a seizure occurs.
 This can be extremely helpful if seizures occur frequently or during the night when caregivers are asleep. - Dr. Nathan Fountain